andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 - supports text styling with an application stylesheet or inline attributes
 - supports multiple views connected to the same model
 - single selection
-- input map allows for control extension
+- input map allows for easy behavior extension